teejayt/Intelligent-Automation/README.md

 # Intelligent-Automation
-Useful Information about Intelligent Automation
+Useful Information on Intelligent Automation

 What is Intelligent Automation?